-The Graduate Program at IslandWood is based on the principle that a more sustainable future demands knowledgeable, committed and reflective educators.
-During your time at IslandWood, you'll take courses on a variety of topics while guiding outdoor experiences for a diverse population of elementary school students (primarily from nearby Seattle).
-Our talented faculty, forested campus, and proximity to a dynamic urban center distinguish IslandWood as a one-of-a-kind opportunity to begin or enrich a lifelong commitment to children, education and the environment.
+The IslandWood Graduate Program is an immersive residency in justice-oriented environmental education; experiential, student-centered learning; and culturally responsive teaching and curriculum development.
+This intensive and rigorous program includes a mentored teaching practicum paired with academic coursework, as well as regular evening programs, trainings and professional development.
+Our talented faculty, forested campus and proximity to a dynamic urban center distinguish IslandWood as a one-of-a-kind opportunity to begin or enrich a lifelong commitment to equity, education and the environment.
 Graduate students have the option to live on IslandWood’s sustainable 255-acre campus, which includes a marsh, bog, pond, ravine and forests with a nearby estuary.

 Graduate Program Highlights

 - Justice-oriented education involves examining our personal relationships to systems of oppression, developing asset-based understandings of the youth we work with and leveraging youths’ cultural and linguistic resources to design inclusive teaching and learning environments.

 - Knowledge of ecology and natural habitats is essential to creating healthier relationships between human communities and the natural world.

 - Education is most successful when teachers honor the cultural, ethnic, socioeconomic and religious diversity in their classroom.

 - Meaningful education grows out of thoughtfully guided experiences and reflection.

 - In learning communities, everyone can contribute as both teacher and student.

 - An integrated, experiential curriculum combining science, technology and the arts allows individuals with different learning styles and aptitudes to succeed.

 - Education should help students balance their individuality with their responsibilities as members of human and natural communities.